Skip to main content

 RIP ❌ Inbound Logistics & RIP ❌ Classic Operations

-The traditional view of marketing as a necessary expense is obsolete.
-Techniques such as hyper-personalization, driven by real-time data and artificial intelligence, allow businesses to deliver tailored marketing and product recommendations based on individual consumer behavior.
-This shift helps mitigate issues related to choice overload and enhances customer satisfaction [8][9].
+Treating marketing as a necessary expense is outdated.
+Hyper-personalization, driven by real-time data and AI, lets businesses serve marketing and product recommendations based on individual consumer behavior, which helps with choice overload and keeps customers happier [8][9].

-Amazon’s transformation of its marketing division into a revenue powerhouse is a wake-up call for the industry.
-With advertising revenues skyrocketing to rival its core retail business, Amazon has effectively turned a cost center into a profit engine.
-This shift demands a fundamental reevaluation of how commerce companies view and leverage their marketing capabilities.
+Amazon turned its marketing division into a revenue machine, and that should be a wake-up call for the industry.
+Its advertising revenues have grown to rival the core retail business, so a cost center became a profit engine.
+That kind of shift means commerce companies have to seriously rethink how they use their marketing.

 Amazon Marketing Revenues vs Expenses

-In the new commerce landscape, attention is the most valuable commodity.
-The ability to aggregate and monetize user attention has become a primary source of value creation.
-This explains the success of platforms that excel not just in selling products, but in capturing and retaining user engagement across multiple channels.
-More than 60% of consumers are engaging in “phygital” shopping, which combines both physical and digital shopping environments [4].
-This demand for convenience and seamless experiences underscores the necessity for businesses to provide integrated and coherent shopping journeys across various platforms.
+In the new commerce world, attention is the most valuable thing you can have.
+Being able to aggregate and monetize user attention has become a primary source of value, which is why the platforms doing well aren’t just good at selling products, they’re good at capturing and keeping user engagement across multiple channels.
+More than 60% of consumers now do “phygital” shopping, mixing physical and digital environments [4].
+That demand for convenience means businesses have to offer connected, coherent shopping across platforms.

-The implications are clear: commerce companies must evolve from mere product sellers to attention brokers, or risk irrelevance.
+So the takeaway is pretty clear: commerce companies have to go from being product sellers to attention brokers, or risk becoming irrelevant.

 RIP ❌ Classic Marketing & Sales

-The global workforce crisis adds another layer of complexity to this changing landscape.
-While automation may streamline repetitive tasks, it simultaneously opens avenues for new roles focused on managing and improving automated systems.
-This creates a need for workers skilled in data analysis, AI programming, and system management, thereby redefining the workforce landscape [5][6].
-This shift necessitates a complete overhaul of human resource strategies, focusing on continuous learning and skill development to remain competitive.
+The global workforce crisis adds another complication.
+Automation handles repetitive tasks, but it also creates new roles focused on managing and improving those automated systems.
+So now you need workers skilled in data analysis, AI programming, and system management [5][6].
+That means rethinking HR strategy around continuous learning and skill development to stay competitive.

 Global Workforce Crisis